Area Estimates for High genus Lawson surfaces via DPW: Preliminary

-Identifying $S^3=\text{SU}(2)$, the surface can therefore be reconstructed by the Sym-Bobenko formula
+Identifying $\S^3\cong\text{SU}(2)$, the surface can therefore be reconstructed by the Sym-Bobenko formula \\

-In this paper we are interested in constructing compact minimal surfaces with non trivial topology.
+In this paper we are interested in constructing compact minimal surfaces with nontrivial topology.
 Thus we start with a DPW potential defined on such a Riemann surface $\Sigma$.
-The so-constructed minimal surface is well-defined on $\Sigma$ if its associated family of flat connections $\nabla^\lambda$ satisfies the closing conditions (1)-(3).
+The so-constructed minimal surface is well-defined on $\Sigma$ if its associated family of flat connections $\nabla^\lambda$ satisfies the closing conditions (i)-(iii).
 For the corresponding DPW potential it is sufficient to have

 \begin{enumerate} \item[(i)] $B$ has trivial monodromy, i.e., $B$ is well-defined on $\Sigma;$ \item[(ii)] the connections $d_\Sigma+\eta^{\lambda=\pm1}$ have trivial monodromy. \end{enumerate}